Enterprise-CMCS/macpro-security-hub-sync/README.md

 After installing the package in your project include this import statement

 ```
-import { SecurityHubSync } from "@enterprise-cmcs/macpro-security-hub-sync";
+import { SecurityHubJiraSync } from "@enterprise-cmcs/macpro-security-hub-sync";
 ```

 With SecurityHubSync imported you can now execute it like: